judsonlmoore/judsonlmoore.com/_posts/travel/destinations/denmark/2017-10-19-bike-tour-copenhagen.markdown

 For now, Christiania remains free and independent, but those days are likely numbered.

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-freetown-christiana-min.jpg alt="Freetown Christiana in Copenhagen" %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-freetown-christiana-min.jpg alt="Freetown Christiana in Copenhagen" %}

 ## The Royal Library